 Transition Functions (TF) specify how the institution can change its organisational structure with the aim of increasing its overall goal satisfaction.
-Our approach is that the institution contains one or more staff agents in charge of the adaptation $(Adaptation\ Managers^6)$.
+Our approach is that the institution contains one or more staff agents in charge of the adaptation (Adaptation Managers6).
 These staff agents reason following these transition functions given the observations and goals, and induce the changes in the institution according to the decided adaptation measure.
-We define two different transition functions depending on what they can adapt7.
+We define two different transition functions depending on what they can adapt 7.
+Afterwards, rules (NS') of best GA individuals are stored in a Case-Based Reasoning (CBR) system, which substitutes function ν .
 All of them receive a set of observed properties (P) and their expected values (e.g., institutional goal G).
-These properties can be any of the attributes described in section 3.1.
+These properties can be any attribute related to the agents, environment or institution (see section 3.1).